HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 Additionally your system [Must Support]:

 1. the time medication was taken
-2. whether the statement was derived from another resource
+2. whether the MedicatoinStatement was derived from another resource

 **Profile specific implementation guidance:**

-*  The MedicationStatement and MedicationRequest resources can represent a medication, using either a code or refer to a [Medication] resource.
+*  The MedicationStatement and MedicationRequest resources can represent a medication using either a code, or reference to a [Medication] resource.
     *  When referencing a Medication resource,  the resource may be [contained] or an external resource.
     *  The server application MAY choose either or both ways, but if an external reference to Medication is used, the server SHALL support the [include] parameter for searching this element.
     *  The client application SHALL support both methods.